What is Quetext?

 I started using it when I went back to university as a mature part-time student, retraining to a Sports Science degree.
 Juggling my studies and a full-time job as well as family responsibilities, I just don’t have the time to spend in the library that I used to when I was working on my first degree.
 Keeping track of every source is a huge pain, and Quetext makes life that little bit easier.

 But before we get into the let’s discuss a bit about plagiarism.

 Quetext Review 2019

-First and foremost let me make it very clear that this review is by no mean sponsored by Quetext.
-Whatever I’m sharing with you guys here in this review is completely my own personal thoughts based on my personal experience with this tool.
+First of all, I would like to make it abundantly clear that this review is in no way sponsored by Quetext.
+Regardless of what I am about to share with you in this review, these are my personal thoughts that are based upon my personal experience with this tool.

-The demand and usage of the application to detect plagiarized content is becoming increasingly common, both in the academic scene and online publications.
-Today almost every content writer, internet marketer, student, and the researcher wants to publish “only” 100% unique and properly cited contents.
+The demand and use of the application to detect plagiarized content is becoming more and more common, both in academia and in online publications.
+Today, almost all content writers, Internet marketers, students, and researchers want to publish “only” 100% unique and correctly cited content.

-One challenge that I have found while I have been working on essays and when I’ve been trying to build up a portfolio of published articles online is that proving that your content is unique is not always easy.
+One of the challenges I have discovered when working on essays and trying to build a portfolio of articles published online is that proving that your content is unique is not always easy.

-Many ‘plagiarism detectors’ look just at the words that are next to each other.
-You could write out a popular quote, or the first lines of the national anthem, and they would be flagged as plagiarized content because they are a series of repeated words that appear in a lot of different documents.
+Many “plagiarism detectors” only look at words that are next to each other.
+You could write a popular quote or the first lines of the national anthem, and they would be marked as plagiarized content because they are a series of repeated words that appear in many different documents.

-Now, that’s not useful.
-I mean, if you can’t write about the Krebs cycle for converting carbohydrates into energy without using the correct scientific terms just because those terms appearing close to each other would be considered plagiarism then the tool that you are using to check your text is either way too sensitive and is showing you the false positives.
+That’s not necessary.
+I mean, if you can’t write about the Krebs cycle to convert carbohydrates into energy without using the correct scientific terms simply because these terms appearing close together would be considered plagiarism, the tool you use to check your text is too sensitive and shows you the false positives.
 This is where Quetext differs.